Min-Qi-Zhang/dotcoin-minicoin/README.md

 ```

 ### Join network
-- description: join the network by sending the request to the url you want to connect to
+- description: join the network by sending the request to the url you want to connect to, will receive a blockchain as response
 - request: `POST /joinNetwork`
   - body: object
     - url: (string) url of node you want to connect